bruneo32/apkjs/README.md

 ### How does it work
-AndroidJS has a prebuilt APK ready to be decompiled,  with an empty HTML and a JsInterface (for native purposes).
+AndroidJS has a prebuilt APK (base.apk) ready to be decompiled,  with an empty HTML and a JSInterface (for native purposes).

 Build process:
 - Decompile base.apk